 This system of hiring before leaving home has always worked well.
 It’s just a case of being prepared and organising it in advance.
 Of course, having your own boots does make life easier (and more comfortable) and removes one more variable when it comes to hiring kit.

 You do require an additional skill set to get the most out of off-track.
 You need to be able to use a kick turn or star/step turn to deal with deeper heavier snow, in other words if you find that due to conditions you cannot snowplough or parallel turn you need to find other techniques, such as a kick turn.
+You need to be able to also side-slip, which is letting the skis 'skid' sideways down a section that may be too icy to tackle in any other way.

 You should be able to traverse a slope to control your speed, and to react to changes in the feel of the snow under your skis.
-You will also have to adapt your position to take account of a slightly heavier rucksack as mostly we are skiing from mountain hut to mountain hut and you will need a few extra items for your overnight stays.
+You will also have to adapt your position to take account of a heavier rucksack (10kgs, 22lbs) as mostly we are skiing from mountain hut to mountain hut and you will need extra items for your overnight stays.
 The great thing about venturing off-track is that you will develop new skills and confidence that will cross over into your other ski disciplines.

 Mental attitude is also very important as you might have wild weather to deal with, but as always your Tracks and Trails ski guide will help you learn and adjust to what may be a new experience.
+Good self-management skills are essential in terms of keeping yourself warm, fuelled, and hydrated.

 From personal experience being faced with the challenge of getting from one cosy mountain hut to another is to be savoured.
 How often in todays society do we really have the chance to push ourselves out of our comfort zone and into the big wild world of winter mountains.
 A wonderful excuse to tell the ‘office’ you are incommunicado and to avoid the news, and social media!